-(Merge) boundaries the B6269, to the north by the existing settlement edge (Shipley), and east by High Bank Lane.
-David CO.
-Land cost (treeline).
-The traciline and he decreased in not forms at your defendible he was device.
-Dut he in your wall the cites Parcel 29 - Land east Removal of The treeline and hedgerow did not form strong defensible boundaries.
+(Merge) boundaries the B6269, to the north by the existing settlement edge (Shipley), and east by High Bank Lane. (treeline).
+Parcel 29 - Land east Removal of The treeline and hedgerow did not form strong defensible boundaries.
 By their removal the sites of Shay Lane - (Merge) separating were merged into a larger parcel with identifiable boundaries.
 The new boundary is formed by, boundaries (treeline to the west by treeline, PRoW and Shay Lane, to the north by the existing settlement edge and hedgerow).
 (Shipley), east by the existing settlement edge (Bradford) and South by treeline and fences.
 Parcel 31 - Land east Removal of The treeline and hedgerow did not form strong defensible boundaries.
 By their removal the sites of Shay Lane - (Merge) separating were merged into a larger parcel with identifiable boundaries.
 The new boundary is formed by, boundaries (treeline to the west by Shay Lane, to the north and east treeline and South by the existing settlement and hedgerow). edge (Bradford).
 Parcel 28 - Land east Removal of The treeline, hedgerow and public lane did not form strong defensible boundaries.
 By their of the B6269 (Bingley separating removal, the sites were merged into a larger parcel with identifiable boundaries.
-The new Road) - (Merge) boundaries (treeline, boundary is formed by, to the west by the B6269 (Bingley Road), to the north is Long Lane, to hedgerows and the east is Shay Lane and South by the existing settlement edge (Bradford). public lane).
-Northwest Bradford Parcel 32 - Land south Removal of The hedgerow did not form a strong defensible boundary.
+The new Road) - (Merge) boundaries (treeline, boundary is formed by, to the west by the B6269 (Bingley Road), to the north is Long Lane, to (me.ge) hedgerows and the east is Shay Lane and South by the existing settlement edge (Bradford). public lane). and dade to driay Earlo and dodan by the exicting dotternorth dage (Braditora).
+Northwest Bradford pasio iario).
+Parcel 32 - Land south Removal of The hedgerow did not form a strong defensible boundary.
 By its removal, the sites were merged of the B6144 (Haworth separating into a larger parcel with identifiable boundaries.
-The new boundary is formed by, to the west by Road) - (Merge) boundaries strong woodland, to the north is the road B6144 (Haworth Road) and hedgerow, south by the , , , (hedgerow). dense woodlands and east by the existing settlement edge (Bradford).
+The new boundary is formed by, to the west by Road) - (Merge) boundaries strong woodland, to the north is the road B6144 (Haworth Road) and hedgerow, south by the (hedgerow). dense woodlands and east by the existing settlement edge (Bradford).
 Parcel 56 - Land west Removal of The hedgerow did not form a strong defensible boundary.
 By its removal, the sites were merged of Bradford - (Merge) separating into a larger parcel with identifiable boundaries.
-The new boundary is formed by, to the west by ' , boundaries the existing settlement edge (Bradford), to the north by hedgerow, south by the dense (hedgerow). woodlands and east by the existing settlement edge (Bradford).
-South West Bradford 1 (3) Parcel 249 - Land east Removal of The hedgerow did not form a strong defensible boundary.
+The new boundary is formed by, to the west by , , boundaries the existing settlement edge (Bradford), to the north by hedgerow, south by the dense (hedgerow). woodlands and east by the existing settlement edge (Bradford).
+South West Bradford , Parcel 249 - Land east Removal of The hadgerow did not form a strong defensible boundary.
+By its removed, the sites were marged The hedgerow did not form a strong defensible boundary.
 By its removal, the sites were merged of Thornton View Road separating into a larger parcel with identifiable boundaries.
-The new boundary is formed by, to the west by - (Merge) boundaries Thornton View Road, to the north by the existing settlement edge boundary (Bradford), south by ((hedgerow). the dense woodlands and east by the existing settlement edge (Bradford).
+The new boundary is formed by, to the west by - (Merge) boundaries Thornton View Road, to the north by the existing settlement edge boundary (Bradford), south by B 1000 1 (hedgerow). the dense woodlands and east by the existing settlement edge (Bradford).
 Parcel 222 - Land west Removal of The field boundary did not form a strong defensible boundary.
 By its removal, the sites were of Thornton View Road separating merged into a larger parcel with identifiable boundaries.
-The new boundary is formed by, to the S. Monton view Road boundaries (field west by Baldwin Lane, to the north by the existing settlement edge boundary (Bradford), south boundary). by the dense woodlands and existing settlement edge (Bradford) and by Thornton View Road. bouridary). by the dense weediands and existing settlement edge (Diadiord) and by Montton View Road.
+The new boundary is formed by, to the boundaries (field west by Baldwin Lane, to the north by the existing settlement edge boundary (Bradford), south boundary). by the dense woodlands and existing settlement edge (Bradford) and by Thornton View Road.